Benefits of wearing hearing aids

 If you have been living with hearing loss, you may notice the immediate improvement in the sounds you can hear and how you connect with the world.

 Many people living with hearing loss don't realise how much effort they put into listening until they aren’t struggling anymore.
-While it can take some time to fully adjust to a new pair of devices, some of the most common benefits of wearing hearing aids include:
+While it can take some time to fully adjust to a new pair of devices (read more about wearing hearing aids for the first time), some of the most common benefits of wearing hearing aids include:

 • Clearer conversations with friends and whānau